yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 ## Select the Kubernetes service

-In the YugabyteDB Anywhere UI, navigate to **Configs > Cloud Provider Configuration > Managed Kubernetes Service** and select one of the Kubernetes service providers using the **Type** field, as per the following illustration:<br>
+In the YugabyteDB Anywhere UI, navigate to **Configs > Cloud Provider Configuration > Managed Kubernetes Service** and select one of the Kubernetes service providers using the **Type** field, as per the following illustration:

 ![Kubernetes config](/images/ee/k8s-setup/k8s-configure-empty.png)